kiliankoe/blog/content/post/paperless.md

 For the past few years I've been scanning all paper correspondence, be that something I receive via snail-mail, invoices, contracts or whatever else.
 This has been a huge improvement over not doing so.
 Before I had troubles finding documents when I needed them and usually had them lying around at home, not at hand when necessary.

-Both of these issues are easily resolveable by having digital copies.
+Both of these issues are easily resolvable by having digital copies.
 They can be accessed remotely and are searchable.
 OCR software has gotten pretty fantastic as well, making it possible to search for certain keywords even in pretty bad scans.

 Having used Evernote as a backing store for this database for years now, I've become rather dissatisfied with that platform.
 It's slow, it's primarily suited for different use cases and it's gotten expensive as well.
 So I decided to migrate to something else, using the very cool software [paperless](https://github.com/danielquinn/paperless).
 Here's a short overview of my workflow using paperless.